 A quantum system that is continuously monitored via direct measurements remains frozen in its state.
 This is the well known quantum Zeno effect~\cite{misra1977,degasperis1974,teuscher2004,Asher}.
-This effect can be avoided under the scheme of indirect measurements.
-The quantum system is allowed to interact for a period $\tau$ with a probe with an interaction strength that scales as $\tau^{-1/2}$.
-The state of the probe is measured projectively after the interaction.
+The Zeno freezing can be avoided under the scheme of indirect measurements where the system is allowed to interact for a period $\tau$ with a probe, with an interaction strength that scales as $\tau^{-1/2}$, and then the state of the probe is measured projectively~\cite{bauer2012}.
 Depending upon the result of this measurement, one obtains partial information about the state of the object system.
-If this process is repeated with identically prepared probes, then the system evolves stochastically.
+If this process is repeated with identically prepared probes, then the Zeno efect is avoided and system evolves stochastically.
 It can be shown~\cite{carmichael1993,Gisin,Barchielli1982,Jacobs2006,wiseman_milburn_2009,breuer2002theory,raimond2006,Brun2002} that, for a two-state object system interacting with a sequence of identically prepared probes (which are also two-state systems), the state of the object system evolves via a stochastic Schr\"odinger equation with jumps.
 Furthermore, when the interaction strength between the object system and the probes scales as $\tau^{-1/2}$, the reduced density matrix of the system evolves via a Lindblad equation.
-We note that any given stochastic trajectory of the wavefunction corresponds to the system's evolution for a particular outcome of the measurement sequence.
+Any given stochastic trajectory of the wavefunction corresponds to the system's evolution for a particular outcome of the measurement sequence.
 Averaging over these outcomes corresponds to the case of blind measurements and the entire information of the system's evolution is contained in the reduced density matrix.